Jiji-SNair/demo/README.md

 #README File
-# For Git
+#For Git

-Second commit

-Added to do a branch.
-Now in branch updates
-Done for master..
+Changes done in master.